German Numbers: Learn To Count From 0 to 1,000 in German

-By using these tips and language hacks you should have no trouble mastering the German number 1 to 100.
+By using these tips and language hacks you should have no trouble mastering the German numbers 1 to 100.

 German For “One”: Ein, Eins, Eine, Einen, Eines, Einer or Einem?

-The number one in German is the only number that needs to be conjugated.
+The number one in German is the only number that needs to be modified.